top of page

 What is SCO and what it means for Asia and India?

-Recently India assumed the chair for Shanghai cooperation organisation (SCO) which rotates among its members every year, after Uzbekistan now it's India's turn.
-At recent summit in Uzbekistan which was attended by Prime Minister Narendra Modi, Chinese President Xi Jinping, Russian President Vladimir Putin, among others.
+Dr. S Jaishankar visited Islamabad for the SCO summit in October 2024 where he highlighted the Indian stand on trade and terror cannot go together infront of Pakistan and China.
+Previously India assumed the chair for Shanghai cooperation organisation (SCO) which rotates among its members every year, after Uzbekistan now it's India's turn.
+At that summit in Uzbekistan which was attended by Prime Minister Narendra Modi, Chinese President Xi Jinping, Russian President Vladimir Putin, among others.
 Following the summit, the leaders signed the Samarkand Declaration and adopted a package of documents.
 A statement by PM Modi is quiet viral where he says to President Putin about the war, that “today’s era is not of war” which is widely written even by the western media, which they usually don't do often as they like to associate India with only controversies and pass on unasked judgements on India often.

 Image source - Internet